Automation Toolkit Actions Reference

 Parameters:

-• Settings List: Can be the words Background Refresh to Ignore Privacy.
-Change all settings at the same time by including both with a separator between
+• Settings List: Can be the words Background Refresh or Ignore Privacy.
+Change both settings at the same time by including both with a separator between

 • Values List: The corresponding values to use for Background Refresh (e.g. True or False) or Ignore Privacy (e.g. True or False).